'We must end this uncivil war,' Biden says, taking over a U.S. in crisis | Politics

 "I pledge this to you: I will be a president for all Americans," he said.
 "And I promise you I will fight as hard for those who did not support me as for those who did."
 Although his remarks were directed primarily at domestic problems, Biden also delivered a message to the rest of the world.
 He promised to repair alliances frayed by Trump and act as a strong partner for peace, progress and security.
 He made no specific mention of high-stakes disputes with North Korea, Iran and China.

-World leaders issued congratulatory statements, with several U.S. allies expressing relief at Biden's inauguration after Trump's unpredictable tenure.
+World leaders issued congratulatory statements, with several U.S. allies expressing relief at Biden's inauguration after Trump's unpredictable tenure which was focused on an "America First" agenda.
 IMMEDIATE ACTION

 Biden took the presidential oath, administered by U.S. Chief Justice John Roberts, with his left hand resting atop a five-inch heirloom Bible that has been in his family for a century.
 Later in the day, Biden attended a wreath-laying ceremony at the Tomb of the Unknown Soldier in Arlington National Cemetery in Virginia, accompanied by Obama, Bush and Clinton.